kosmos-lab/kosmos-ardublockly/README.md

 1. [Install Ardublockly][5].
 2. Install the [Arduino IDE][2] version 1.6.x or higher (latest version is always recommended).
 3. Run Ardublockly as defined in your installation method.
-3. Configure Ardublockly to locate the Arduino IDE [following these instructions][6].
+3. Configure Ardublockly to locate the Arduino IDE.

 ## Credit